It is important to recognize that this sound comes from the inside of the

 hearing nerve to get the ringing in the ears?
 That could be a reaction of

 the nerve to the volume of the fluid.

 I want you to picture a field of grass under water or a flood.
 This water

 is creating a lot of pressure per square inch.
-So the more water, the more
+Just as inside your own body, the more water

 imagine it could.
 And could it also follow that more chemicals would create

 more pressure?
 You see, no one can look into your ear.
 So everyone is